Your people already publish what AI builds. The only question is whether you govern it.

 AI now writes the reports, dashboards, and briefings your teams share every day.
 Without a governed target, that output lands in chat windows, screenshots, and unmanaged servers — outside SSO, outside audit, outside your control. publishwith.ai is the governed publishing layer: single sign-on, per-artifact access control, a full audit trail, EU data residency, and revocable sharing, applied the moment your AI hits publish.

 SSO / OIDC · per-artifact ACL · audit log with CSV export · hosted in Germany.
-Free during open beta.
+Free during early access.

 Right now, AI output leaves your teams two bad options.